metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_filter_v1alpha2_manifest.md

 Required:

-- `parser` (String) Specify one or multiple Multiline Parsing definitions to apply to the content.You can specify multiple multiline parsers to detect different formats by separating them with a comma.
+- `parser` (String) Specify one or multiple Multiline Parsing definitions to apply to the content.
+You can specify multiple multiline parsers to detect different formats by separating them with a comma.

 Optional: